at entrance to Sacramento state

 So far in the ONE Campaign, as of Sept.
 1, the total number of donors is more than 11,775, 2.7 million service hours have been pledged and 6 million faith formation hours have been pledged.

 Diocese of Sacramento 2014 Directory available to order

 The 2014 edition of the Diocese of Sacramento Directory is available for purchase.

 The directory contains contact information for all parishes, schools, diocesan offices and institutions and agencies of the diocese.
 The directory also contains listings for all priests, deacons and men and women religious.

-Use the searchable PDF of the 2012 diocesan directory to search all content in the directory.
+A searchable PDF of the 2014 diocesan directory is available on this website (see right hand navigation margin).
+Here you can search all content in the directory.

-Copies of the 2012 printed directory can be purchased by using the link to the PDF form below.
-If you wish to order, print out the form with your requested order and mail it in with your payment.
-The suggested donation per book is $12.50 ($8 plus $4.50 for postage and handling).
-You may pay $8 per book (and avoid the postage and handling fee) by picking up your directory order at the Diocesan Pastoral Center at 2110 Broadway in Sacramento from 8:30 a.m. to 4:30 p.m. on weekdays.
+Additional copies of the directory may be purchased by using the link to the PDF form below.
+If you wish to order, print out the form with your requested order.
+The suggested donation per book is $14.50 ($10 plus $4.50 for postage and handling).
+You may pay $10 per book (and avoid the postage and handling fee) by picking up your directory order at the Diocesan Pastoral Center at 2110 Broadway in Sacramento from 8:30 a.m. to 4:30 p.m. on weekdays.
 Only orders with payment by check or money order payable to the Diocese of Sacramento will be processed.